digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 Since the painter is the signatory of the paint offer, and Alice the actor of the exercise, they jointly authorize all consequences of the exercise.
-The first consequence is an exercise on the IOU, with Alice as the actor; so this is permissible.
-The second consequence is the creation of the paint agreement, which has Alice and the painter as signatories.
-Since they both authorize this action, this is also permissible.
-Finally, the creation of the new IOU (for P) is a consequence of the exercise on the old one (for A).
-As the old IOU was signed by the bank, and as Alice was the actor of the exercise, the bank and Alice jointly authorize the creation of the new IOU.
-Since the bank is the sole signatory of this IOU, this action is also permissible.
-Thus, the entire third commit is also well-authorized, and then so is the ledger.
+The first consequence is an exercise on the IOU, with Alice as the actor, so this is permissible.
+The second consequence is the creation of the new IOU (for P) by exercising the old IOU (for A).
+As the IOU was formerly signed by the bank, with Alice as the actor of the exercise, they jointly authorize this creation.
+This action is permissible as the bank is the sole signatory.
+The final consequence is creating the paint agreement with Alice and the painter as signatories.
+Since they both authorize the action, this is also permissible.
+Thus, the entire third commit is also well-authorized, and so is the ledger.

 Similarly, the intuitively problematic examples are prohibited by our authorization criterion.
 In the